-MENULTEM SOFTWARE ITEM DESCRIPTION ITEM DANCE DEFAULT 2 ND SENSOR LOW PRESSURE ALARM NAME 2 LOW ALM The 2 LOW ALARM items set the low pressure alarm set point for the secondary pressure sensor.
-A low alarm condition occurs when the room pressure falls below or goes in the opposite direction of the low alarm set point.
-The 2 LOW ALM setpoint is only used when the second sensor is enabled through the CONFIGURE menu.
-OFF,0.19500 to +0.19500" H 2 O VALUE OFF The second sensor low and high alarms must be programmed for the same pressure direction; positive or negative.
-In addition, the PresSura controller/monitor has a minimum dead band of 40 ft/min between the second sensor low and high alarms.
+MENU ITEM SOFTWARE NAME ITEM DESCRIPTION ITEM RANGE DEFAULT VALUE SECOND SENSOR LOW ALARM 2 LOW ALM The 2 LOW ALM item sets the second sensor's low alarm setpoint.
+A low alarm condition is defined as when the magnitude of the second sensor's room pressure falls below or goes in the opposite direction of the 2 LOW ALM setpoint.
+The alarm can be a negative or positive pressure alarm setpoint.
+OFF, 0 to +0.19500" H_2O or 0 to -0.19500" H_2O OFF The second sensor low and high alarms must be programmed for the same pressure direction; positive or negative.
+In addition, the PresSura monitor has a minimum dead band of 40 ft/min between the second sensor low and high alarms.
 The dead band helps prevent nuisance alarms.
 The second sensor monitors the room pressure of a second space (typically an ante room), and is not part of the primary sensor or control sequence.
-For TSI or BI DIRECT sensor types, the low alarm must be of the same sign (positive or negative) as the pressure SETPOINT .
-The 2 LOW ALM can be set to OFF.
-The 2 LOW ALM has a range from 0 to within 0.005" H_2O of the pressure SETPOINT.
+This alarm is on when the controller is in positive or negative mode.
+This item is enabled when the second pressure sensor item is enabled (see menu item 2 SENSOR).